-It is not surprising that, absent the program, experienced farmers may have overlooked things like the proper timing of fertilizer, which might seem like basic steps to improve productivity.
+It is not surprising that, absent the program, experienced farmers may have overlooked details like the proper timing of fertilizer, which might seem like a basic step to improve productivity.
 Research suggests that even highly-experienced producers can fail to notice crucial features of the production process (Hanna, Mullainathan, and Schwartzstein, 2014) or less-salient profitability margins (Beaman et al., 2013; Duflo, Kremer, and Robinson, 2008).
-Fertilizer recommendations in the region typically focus on the amount of fertilizer rather than on application timing.
+Fertilizer recommendations in the region typically focus on the amount of fertilizer rather than on application timing.19

 Table 3 also reports estimated coefficients on previous program exposure and its interaction with the treatment.
 The results show that the treatment effects on 1AF-promoted practices are substantially larger for new participants (85% for row spacing, 50% for plant spacing, and 38% for fertilizer timing).
 Nevertheless, pre-exposed farmers also experience positive and significant treatment effects, ranging from 13% (14%) for row (plant) spacing to 47% for fertilizer timing.
-It appears that even seemingly basic information about practices may bear repeating multiple times, albeit with diminishing returns over time.
+It appears that even seemingly basic information about practices may bear repeating multiple times, albeit with returns that may diminish over time.